ibexa/documentation-developer/docs/content_management/data_migration/data_migration_actions.md

 When executed, this migration:

 - Finds content type using its identifier (`article`)
-- Assigns content type Group "Media"
+- Assigns content type group "Media"
-- Removes it from content type Group "Content"
+- Removes it from content type group "Content"
 - Removes the `short_title` field
 - Removes its existing drafts, if any.